 With Unesco's addition of two new sites in July 2015, Denmark now has a total of seven Unesco World Heritage Sites.
 For a whirlwind tour of Denmark's sites, start at Kronborg Castle, the home of Shakespeare's Hamlet, only an

 Kronborg Castle – Home of Hamlet

-If you're looking for things to do in Copenhagen and have time to go a little further afield, then head north of the city along the Danish Riviera of North Zealand.
+If you're looking for things to do in Copenhagen and have time to go a little further afield, then head north along the Danish Riviera of North Zealand.

 Copenhagen is rich in history.

 Shopping, sightseeing, eating, partying... you can do it all in 48 hours in Copenhagen.

 Koldinghus Castle Ruin is a treat in itself, but it also houses some interesting museums, including one dedicated to Danish silver.
 Just outside Kolding, you’ll find the Trapholt museum, where you can enjoy contemporary art, handicrafts and design.